5 Apps That Tell You What's In Beauty Products Because Knowledge Is Power

 G.I.
 Joe said it best — knowing is half the battle.
 You owe it to yourself, your health, your body, your skin, and your loved ones to make informed choices by knowing the ingredients in the beauty products and cosmetics you use.

 For some, the "Cruelty Free" bunny logo is paramount, since it indicates that a product is not tested on animals.
 But what about items labeled as "natural" or "organic?"
-Many marketing campaigns use those words interchangeably and things can get tricky.
-As Think Dirty notes, the term "natural" isn't regulated.
+Many marketing campaigns use those words interchangeably and that's where things can get tricky.
+As the Think Dirty app notes, the term "natural" isn't regulated.
 Therefore, it can be misleading.

 In order to better educate yourself and because knowledge is indeed power, there are plenty of apps to help you decode the terminology and to understand the toxicity (or lack thereof) regarding ingredients.
-Their sole function is to help you understand the ingredients in your beauty products.
-There are accompanying websites, too.
+Their sole function is to assist you in understanding the ingredients in your beauty products.
+Most have accompanying websites that serve as valuable resources, too.

 It might seem unfathomable that cosmetics companies use toxic ingredients in their products in 2018.
-In order to wade through the informational either, below are five apps to help you to understand what you are using and what those ingredients with the really long and science-y names actually do.
+Below are five apps to help you wade through the informational ether and aid in understanding what you are using and what those ingredients with the really long and science-y names actually do.

-These apps help you determine just how good or bad products are for you.
-They are super easy to use and take the guess work out of shopping.
+These apps determine just how good or bad products are for you.
+They are also super easy to use and take the guess work out of shopping.

 1. Think Dirty

 All you have to do is scan a product bar code and Think Dirty will generate its "Dirty Meter" report on the ingredients and offer suggestions for cleaner alternatives.
-The database contains over 550,000 products and you can shop clean.
+The database contains over 550,000 products and you can feel good about shopping clean.

-This ingredients list from a bottle of drugstore shampoo is color-coded to indicate levels of concern related to ingredients.
+This is actually an ingredients list from a bottle of drugstore shampoo and the app uses color-coded dots to indicate levels of concern related to ingredients.
+Making informed decisions about what you put on your body has never been easier.

 CosmEthics is a European app that analyzes a product when you scan the bar code.
-It does so in seconds.
-If better-for-you alternatives exist, CosmEthics will let you know.
-Like other apps of this ilk, it has a database of thousands of products and its information is gathered from manufacturers and retailers.
+It does so in a matter of seconds.
+If a better-for-you alternative exists, CosmEthics will let you know.
+Like other apps of its ilk, the cleverly-named CosmEthics has a database of thousands of products and its information is gathered from manufacturers and retailers.
 You can also personalize the app for your shopping and product preferences.

 4. EWG Healthy Living